Department of Justice is now the Department of Communities and Justice. Find out more >

 The magistrate may cancel a suspension completely or reduce the amount of time that your licence is suspended.
 In some cases, it is also possible for the magistrate to increase the period of suspension (however, this is rare).
 You cannot appeal the decision of the magistrate.
 If the magistrate decides not to allow your appeal to keep your licence, there is nothing else you can do and your licence will remain suspended or cancelled.

-If your appeal is unsuccessful, TfNSW may ask the magistrate for an order that you pay their legal costs for attending court.
+If your appeal is unsuccessful, TfNSW may ask the magistrate for an order that you pay their legal costs for attending court, although this is very rare.

 For more information, see Paying costs in the 'After court' section of this topic.